freebsd/freebsd-quarterly/2020q3/grub-bhyve.md

 configuration files (e.g. CentOS, Ubuntu) as well as syslinux configuration (e.g. Alpine).
-For the adventurous, there is experimental support for Fedora's BootLoaderSpec (a.k.a. `blscfg`) on the blscfg branch of this Git repository.
+For the adventurous, there is experimental support for Fedora's BootLoaderSpec (a.k.a. `blscfg`) on the blscfg branch of the grub-bhyve Git repository.

 The code has been tested on a few Linux variants, but it would benefit from wider testing (and bug reports!).
 The new version does not have a